kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 The [spec currently has language](https://github.com/kubernetes-sigs/gateway-api/blob/541e9fc2b3c2f62915cb58dc0ee5e43e4096b3e2/apis/v1beta1/gateway_types.go#L76-L78) to indicate implementations `MAY` merge `Gateways` resources but does not define any specific requirements for how that should work.

+Additionally, one of the main complains of users coming from Ingress to Gateway API is the lack of possibility to manage their own application certificates. `ListenerSet`, being a mechanism that allows users to define their own Listeners and attach them to a `Gateway` will make this requirement viable.

 ## Feature Details

 We define `ListenerSet` as the name of the feature outlined in this GEP.
 The feature will be part of the experimental channel, which implementations can choose to support.
 All the `MUST` requirements in this document apply to implementations that choose to support this feature.

 ## API